swppatel/turtle-privacy/PRIVACY_POLICY.md

 **End of Privacy Policy**

-For the most current version of this policy, please check within the Turtle app or contact us at swapnilpatel@me.com.
+For the most current version of this policy, please check within the Turtle app.